wp-plugins/scrapeazon/readme.txt

 == Upgrade Notice ==

+= 2.1.1 =
+Fixes a stylesheet loading issue.

 = 2.1.0 =
 Adds a caching mechanism for enhanced performance along with other new features and fixes.
 Optimizes shortcode defaults and fixes some variable and array initialization issues.